Hospice Care

 Jackie wasn’t particularly keen on following the dietary plan set by the hospice team.
 When they weren’t watching, she would sneak in indulgences, opting for comfort over prescribed nutrition.
 Jackie never protested the exercises prescribed during physical therapy, faithfully completing each session.
 However, beyond those guided routines, she lacked the energy to engage in additional exercises on her own.
 She often described the sensation as if the wind were constantly being knocked out of her, leaving her breathless and drained.
 As her condition worsened, she was placed on a breathing machine to help maintain her oxygen levels, providing the support her body desperately needed.
 As my sister's caregiver, witnessing her decline was a heartbreaking reality.
 Yet, hospice offered a depth of understanding and support that we wouldn’t have had otherwise, helping us navigate each step of the journey.

 The team would visit to pray with the family, offering a comforting presence.
 As someone deeply spiritual, these moments were essential for my understanding and sense of closure.
 Though my sister wasn’t one to regularly attend church, she deeply valued the unwavering support from the hospice team, finding particular comfort in the chaplain’s presence.
 She frequently sought the chaplain’s presence, asking to be anointed and prayed over, finding solace in those moments of spiritual connection.
 She continued to speak until the very end of her journey—a gift not everyone is granted.
 I was profoundly grateful for those moments, as they became a source of comfort when I needed them most.
-My frustration ran high, yet the hospice team’s reassuring smiles felt well-earned, offering a sense of calm amidst the storm I have deep trust in our hospice team here in Virginia, and I hope this post brings comfort to those facing their own difficult journeys.
+My frustration ran high, yet the hospice team’s reassuring smiles felt well-earned, offering a sense of calm amidst the storm.
+I have deep trust in our hospice team here in Virginia, and I hope this post brings comfort to those facing their own difficult journeys.

 Hospice of Virginia-(804) 281-0451-Open 24/7